steveschnepp/blog.pwkf.org/_posts/2023-02-15-mission-logs.md

 A common statement from a failed PoC is:

 > We spent a week to explore many options, but we have learned a lot
-> of useful informations by working on it.
+> of useful information by working on it.

-While this is **exactly** the purpose of doing those PoC in the first place, often those *useful informations* are not retained in a sustainable manner, not broadcasted to others.
+While this is **exactly** the purpose of doing those PoC in the first place, often those *useful information* are not retained in a sustainable manner, not broadcasted to others.

 I always suggest to keep a “mission log” along the journey.
 It will prove itself quite valuable to the rest of the team.
 {: .panel .tip}

-# "Mission Logs" as "Capitain’s Log"
+# "Mission Logs" as "Captain's Log"

 Ancient tribes traditions of “*oral transmission around a campfire*" are a quite awesome and friendly manner of information dissemination, but those **cannot